ChristopherMichaelShea/christophermichaelshea/README.md

 - I'm really interested in Distributed Systems and Network Programming.

-- With a foundation in computer science, mathematics, and a knack for problem-solving, I aim to craft efficient, robust, and scalable applications.
+- With a foundation in computer science, mathematics, and a knack for problem-solving, I aim to create efficient, robust, and scalable applications.

 - I enjoy working in teams and constantly learning new things!